bartdag/recodoc2/README.rst

   ./manage.py help

-  # For a specific command:
+  # Print info about a specific command and its options:

   ./manage.py help createproject